 Coordinated through the Learning Resources Center, the Distance Learning Program gives students the opportunity to attend accredited college classes in a flexible way which fits individual schedules and lifestyles.
 The college employs sound and acceptable practices for determining the amount and level of credit awarded for courses, regardless of format or mode of delivery.
-Distance learning students use videos, textbooks, study guides, Interactive Television, and the Internet to complete their coursework and earn college credits at home or at convenient off-campus locations.
-Using communications technologies to deliver instruction distance-learning courses are designed to provide the same quality and content as traditional classroom-based courses.
-The primary difference between traditional courses and distance-learning courses centers on the degree of freedom and responsibility the student accepts when taking = distance-learning course.
-For some, this aspe makes distance-learning courses an ideal way C continuing their education because it alleviate many time constraints and scheduling conflict
+Distance learning students use videos, textbooks, study guides, Interactive Television, and the Internet to complete their coursework and earn college credits at home or at convenient off campus locations.
+Using communications technologies to deliver instruction, distance-learning courses are designed to provide the same quality and content as traditional classroom-based courses.
+The primary difference between traditional courses and distance-learning courses centers on the degree of freedom and responsibility the student accepts when taking a distance-learning course.
+For some, this aspect makes distance-learning courses an ideal way of continuing their education because it alleviates many time constraints and scheduling conflicts.

-All distance learning courses have an assigninstructor.
-In addition, distance-learning st dents have access to the same learning resourcand student services as do students enrolled traditional courses.
-The institution emplesound and acceptable practices for determinithe amount and level of credit awarded for courregardless of format or mode of delivery.
-Immore information, please call (434) 797-845
+All distance learning courses have an assigned instructor.
+In addition, distance-learning students have access to the same learning resources and student services as do students enrolled in traditional courses.